Introduction

 - Pak choi and other leafy greens

 Keep trays somewhere bright but not scorching.
-A little shelter from harsh afternoon sun can make a big difference.
 Once seedlings are strong enough, plant them out in the evening and water them in well.

 Use Shade for New Sowings